 I'm Ann M., the breeder behind Woodloch Labrador Retrievers located in Nottingham, NH.
 We are small, home-based breeders of quality Labradors.
 We are committed to raising puppies that maintain the true Labrador temperament and are ready to please in every situation.
 Our focus is on health, temperament, and carrying on the breed standard.
 We would be thrilled to introduce you to your next beloved companion!

 Ann has been certified by Good Dog’s screening team for responsible and trusted breeding practices.
-When you’re ready to reach out, feel free to ask any questions about the breed, their program, or specific puppies.
+When you’re ready, reach out to ask about the puppies or anything else on your mind.
+You’ll get to know each other through messaging, phone, or video and pay securely, all on Good Dog.

 Together, you’ll choose the puppy that’s right for you, stay in touch with regular updates, and plan how to bring your new puppy home.